Unveiling the Investment Potential of Caesars Entertainment Inc

 Understanding Caesars Entertainment Inc's Business

-Caesars Entertainment Inc, with a market cap of $11.36 billion and sales of $11.42 billion, operates around 50 domestic gaming properties across Las Vegas and regional markets.
+Caesars Entertainment Inc, with a market cap of $11.1 billion and sales of $11.4 billion, operates around 50 domestic gaming properties across Las Vegas and regional markets.
 The company's operating margin stands at 22.34%.
 Caesars Entertainment Inc's U.S. presence roughly doubled with the 2020 acquisition by Eldorado, which built its first casino in Reno, Nevada, in 1973 and expanded its presence through prior acquisitions to over 20 properties before merging with legacy Caesars.
-Caesars' brands include Caesars, Harrah's, Tropicana, Bally's, Isle, and Flamingo.
+Caesars Entertainment Inc's brands include Caesars, Harrah's, Tropicana, Bally's, Isle, and Flamingo.
 Also, the company owns the U.S. portion of William Hill (it sold the international operation in 2022), a digital sports betting platform.

 Profitability Rank Breakdown